Digital Forensics: An Introduction (Part 2)

 Disk Imaging

 It is the process of making an archival or backup copy of the entire hard drive.
 It is a storage file that contains all the necessary information to boot to the operating system.
-However, this imaged disk needs to be applied to the hard drive to work.
-One cannot restore a hard drive by placing the disk image files on it as it needs to be opened and installed on the drive using an imaging program.
+However, you need to apply this imaged disk to the hard drive to work.
+You cannot restore a hard drive by placing the disk image files on it as you need to open and install it on the drive using an imaging program.
 A single hard drive can store many disk images on it.
 Disk images can also be stored on flash drives with a larger capacity.

 Disk Cloning

 It is the process of copying the entire contents of a hard drive to another including all the information that can boot to the operating system from the drive.
 It allows you to create a one-to-one copy of one of your hard drive on another hard drive.
-The other copy of the hard drive is completely functional and can be swapped with the computer’s existing hard drive.
-If the cloned drive is booted, its data will be identical to the source drive at the time it was created.
+You can completely swap the other copy of the hard drive with the computer’s existing hard drive.
+If you boot the cloned drive, it will have data identical to the source drive at the time you created it.

 Below is a simple difference between Disk Imaging and Cloning.